Brainwave (character): Powers and abilities

 Both King Sr. and Jr. have a variety of mental powers.
 King Sr. was originally much stronger, but upon his death, he somehow passed his powers on to his son, vastly increasing King Jr.'s power level.

 Chief among their powers is telepathy.
 Both are able to dominate many minds at once and cause people to see illusions, or even have complete control over them.
 Proximity seems key to the effectiveness of this power, even though it had no defined range.
 King Jr. mentioned how even strong wills could not resist him when he was right next to them.
 While many telepaths filter out the thoughts of others, King Jr. allows the millions of minds he constantly comes across to flow freely through his mind.

 Lesser-used powers of the Kings include telekinesis, the creation of realistic three-dimensional holograms, and the ability to fire blasts of psionic energy.

 Other versions

-An alternate universe variant of Brainwave from Earth-2 appears in The New 52.
+An alternate universe version of Brainwave from Earth-2 appears in Earth 2: World's End.